dudeperf3ct/dudeperf3ct.github.io/sensei/warren_buffett.md

 <span class='red'>I have got a terrific partner named Charlie and you cannot find anybody any smarter, any better quality or anything.</span>

+I am running Berkshire for those people who are the ones that are going to stay and not the ones that who want to get out.
+I do not believe in running a company to respond to people that want to sell the stock in the next few months.

 As you see larger and larger group making decisions, they get more and more homogenised and I don't think you will get best investment decisions out of a large committee.

 I have been drinking 5-12 ounce of cokes a day more or less all my life.

+<span class='red'>The main thing to do is to get involve in something you love.</span>

 We bet on brains and we bet on people with brains, integrity and energy.